CatherineP37/project_3/README.md

 The calculator was asking if the user would like to do another calculation straight after the operator input error message.
 To solve this I placed a call for the another_calculation function in the else statement.

+The lower() method wasn't working and I realised that this was because the brackets were missing.
+I then added the brackets.

 ## Deployment

 ## Credits